 A leading tool in online fraud prevention is browser fingerprinting.
-An online fingerprint can be generated for every visitor to your web app, which can then be used to track their browsing activity and behavior over time.
-Browser fingerprints are designed to stay the same even if a visitor uses a VPN or goes into private browsing mode, allowing sites to catch fraudsters trying to conceal their identity.
+You can generate a digital fingerprint for every visitor to your web app, which track their browsing activity and behavior over time.
+Browser fingerprints persist even if a visitor uses a VPN or goes into private browsing mode, allowing sites to catch fraudsters trying to conceal their identity.

-One very useful application for browser fingerprinting for gambling sites is to prevent multi-accounting.
-Fingerprints can be used to verify users as they log in to their accounts, making sure people are only using one profile at one time.
+One beneficial application for browser fingerprinting for gambling sites is to prevent multi-accounting.
+Fingerprints can be used to verify users as they log in to their accounts, making sure people only use one profile at once.
 You can also block fraudsters whose fingerprints have been previously associated with fraudulent activity on your site from ever logging in again.

 Taking steps to prevent online gambling fraud is a must.
-It’s virtually inevitable that fraudsters will attempt to defraud your online gambling business at some point, and it can be hugely damaging if those attempts are successful.
+It’s virtually inevitable that fraudsters will attempt to defraud your online gambling business at some point, which can be hugely damaging if those attempts are successful.

 Online gambling sites need industry-leading fraud prevention, and Fingerprint can help.

-Fingerprint software has been used since 2012 to identify billions of internet users, creating a world-leading database that protects businesses of all shapes and sizes from the ever-growing threat of cybercrime.
+Fingerprint has helped identify billions of internet users, creating a world-leading database that protects businesses of all shapes and sizes from the ever-growing threat of cybercrime.